mnico123/BabiesNeeds/README.md

 3. Give this code to your partner or caregiver.
 4. They can then go to **Menu > My Kids**, tap **+**, and choose **"Join with Code"** to get synced up.

+## Support
+Support can be reached at support@babiesneeds.eu

 ## Tech Stack

 *   **UI:** SwiftUI